America’s Departure from Industry to a Service (Servant) Society

 The American economy was once a world superpower, fueled by its many successful manufacturing industries.
 Sadly, that base has been torn apart by years of poor policy and unfair “free trade” agreements.
 For much of our history, government took its Constitutional power to regulate commerce with foreign nations seriously.
 Tariffs were the major source of income for the Federal government.
 Perhaps more importantly, they helped to protect America’s industries from foreign competition and allowed America to become the world’s most productive nation.

 Unfortunately, in the 20th century protectionism took on a negative connotation in the United States, and the tariff was cast aside as a tool to regulate trade.
 But after years of lost American jobs and markets flooded with cheap foreign goods, many are calling for a reexamination of the practice.
-Several economists have advocated the reinstatement of tariffs on foreign imports.
+Several economists have advocated the reinstatement of tariffs on imports.

 The United States has rarely used tariffs in recent years, but when they have been implemented there is sound evidence that they do deter imports.
 In January of 2005, the Commerce Department implemented tariffs to stop the dumping of bedroom furniture from China into the U.S. market.
 In 2004, before tariffs went into effect, China exported $1.2 billion worth of bedroom furniture to the United States.
-The figure last year with the tariffs in place stood at just $691 million.
+The figure in 2012 with the tariffs in place stood at just $691 million.

 But such narrow and sporadic implementation cannot be as effective as wider use would be and will not be enough to rebuild a strong American economy.
 As the tariff was only placed on Chinese goods, other nations have picked up the slack, sending mountains of cheap bedroom furniture into the U.S. Vietnam’s exports rose from $151 million to $931 million during the same period.
 This is evidence not that tariffs do not work, but that the U.S. needs to use its power to implement them in a comprehensive way in order for them to be as effective as they once were.